intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/actions/add-document.md

 #### Use CE document entry template selector

+Add `DocumentTemplateSelector` parameter to `add_document` action configuration in `CustomParameters` > `RepositoryDataProvider` section.
-Use the `DocumentTemplateSelector` section to refer the just created CE document entry template selector's ID from the corresponding /CustomParameters/RepositoryDataProvider "add_document" Unity action configuration section.
+Use just created CE document entry template selector's ID for the value.

 For example:
 ```xml